Last updated: 1 January 2021

 Our Services do not respond to Do Not Track signals.
 For more information about Do Not Track signals, please click here.
 You may, however, disable certain tracking as discussed in the Cookies and Other Tracking Mechanisms section above (e.g., by disabling cookies).

-We have taken steps to help protect the personal information we collect.
-However, no data security measures can guarantee 100% security.
 You should take steps to protect against unauthorized access to your device and account by, among other things, choosing a robust password that nobody else knows or can easily guess and keeping your log-in and password private.
 We are not responsible for any lost, stolen, or compromised passwords or for any activity on your account via unauthorized password activity.